 MidTN STEM Innovation Hub

-The Middle Tennessee STEM Innovation Hub came into existence under the Tennessee First to the Top Project.
-The Hub was originally managed by Metro Nashville Public Schools and moved to the Middle Tennessee State University (MTSU) in 2016.
-The Hub works to connect STEM activities across the midstate region and provides professional development for STEM teachers.
+The Middle Tennessee STEM Innovation Hub came into existence under the Tennessee First to the Top Project and is housed within the Tennessee STEM Education Center (TSEC) The Hub moved to the Middle Tennessee State University (MTSU) center in 2016 and after being originally managed by Metro Nashville Public Schools.
+The Hub works to connect STEM activities across the midstate region and provides STEM professional development opportunites for educators.

 Do you have exciting or new STEM related things happening in your school, district or community that you'd like to share?
 We want to acknowledge and support your work while also encouraging opportunities to collaborate with the broader Middle Tennessee STEM community.
 Please click the button below to submit your news so we can share it with the other leaders in our Hub!